 Ipê is found in the tropical forests of Argentina, Bolivia, Brazil, Colombia, French Guiana, Guyana, Paraguay, Peru, Suriname, Trinidad and Tobago, and Venezuela.
 This type of tree is often found growing on river banks, in marshes, and atop ridges.

 Ipê is a hard and resilient wood, often used in coastal environments.
 Its wood is also known for its resistance to attack by both fungi and insects, and holds a Class A fire rating—the same rating given to concrete and steel.
 It is commonly laid down for boardwalks and home decks, marina docks, benches, and railings.
 The hardest ipê comes from the Tabebuia serratifolia species, which is today primarily harvested and exported from Bolivia, after having been overharvested in Brazil.
+Several species of Tabebuia are also known for Pau D’Arco, a special herb extracted from their leaves and bark.
+For centuries, the extract has been sold as a tea and used by indigenous communities to treat a range of ailments.
+While few scientific studies have been conducted, Pau D’Arco is believed to treat illnesses such as leukemia, allergies, diabetes, dysentery, and malaria.

 Throughout much of the world, ipê has been overharvested—its wood used for outdoor building projects and construction in coastal environments.
 Many trees have also been stripped of their bark, renowned for its medicinal properties, leading to the eventual death of these trees.